Questions About Divorce, 1-12

 Eunuchs because they were born that way – It has been argued that Jesus is not referring to men who have been born without testicles (that would have been very rare).
 He was, rather, referring to men with ‘stereotypically effeminate characteristics and behaviour’, like many gay men of today.
 In other words, ‘Jesus said that some are born gay’.
 It is noted that Jesus does not condemn such men, still less set out to ‘cure’ them, but rather he simply accepts them, mentioning them in the same breath as others who are to be honoured – those who have ‘renounced marriage because of the kingdom of heaven’.
 This line of think involving importing a modern way of thinking into the ancient text.

-By way of response, it should be noted that (a) Jewish rabbis did recognise the category of eunuchs who were born without testicles (so Keener, IVP Bible Background Commentary); (b) congenital conditions that lead to impotence do not only include absence of testicles, but also a wider range (usually of genetic origin, and affecting production of the relevant hormones); (b) if it be agreed that some men are born without heterosexual proclivity (and that is all Jesus is talking about, not those born with homosexual proclivity), then it should nevertheless be noted that Jesus is precisely referring about those who have ‘renounced marriage’ (and, by clear implication) sexual activity.
+By way of response, it should be noted that (a) Jewish rabbis did recognise the category of eunuchs who were born without testicles (so Keener, IVP Bible Background Commentary); (b) congenital conditions that lead to impotence do not only include absence of testicles, but also a wider range (usually of genetic origin, and affecting production or action of the relevant hormones); (b) if it be agreed that some men are born without heterosexual proclivity (and that is all Jesus is talking about, not those born with homosexual proclivity), then it should nevertheless be noted that Jesus is precisely referring about those who have ‘renounced marriage’ (and, by clear implication) sexual activity.

 ‘Jesus Christ teaches that castration is not the only legitimate reason for celibacy.
 Some men may be called to voluntary celibacy because of the demands of their role in the kingdom of heaven.’
 (Dictionary of Bible Themes)